Nanopolymer

 Scientist on NSC’s Scientific Advisory Board.
 (See more.)

-Lev Ginzburg is a retired professor of polymer chemistry with more then 40 years of research experience and more then 20 patents pertaining to polymers, polymer chemistry, surface science, analytical methods and nanochemistry.
-Lev will serve as Laboratory Director for the Phase 1 effort and as Senior Scientist on our Scientific Advisory Board.
+Lev Ginzburg, Ph.D.
+Lev Ginzburg is a Co-Founder of NSI and a retired professor of polymer chemistry with more then 40 years of research experience and more then 20 patents pertaining to polymers, polymer chemistry, surface science, analytical methods and nanochemistry.
+Lev will serve as Senior Scientist on our Scientific Advisory Board.
 (See more.)

-Bill Willoughby is a Co-Founder of Nanopolymer Systems
+William E. Willoughby Bill Willoughby is a Co-Founder of Nanopolymer Systems and a

 member of its Business Advisory Board.
 Bill has extensive licensing, management & foreign marketing experience.
 This includes computer and telecommunications sectors, and Asian, Middle East,